EGA-archive/ega-download-client/README.md

   --retry-wait RETRY_WAIT, -W RETRY_WAIT
                         The number of seconds to wait before retrying a failed transfer.
+  --output-dir OUTPUT_DIR
-  --output-dir [DIR]    Output directory.
+                        Output directory.
 The files will be saved into this directory.
 Must exist.
 Default: the current working directory.
   --delete-temp-files   Do not keep those temporary, partial files which were
                         left on the disk after a failed transfer.
 ```